tessel/t1-docs/hardware-api.md

 Transfers a Buffer `txbuf` to the slave and receives a response in `rxbuf`.

 &#x20;<a href="#api-spi-transfer-batch-txbuf-callback-err-rxbuf" name="api-spi-transfer-batch-txbuf-callback-err-rxbuf">#</a> spi<b>.transferBatch</b> ( txbuf, [options], callback(err, rxbuf) )
-Transfers a series of commands stored in a Buffer `txbuf` by splitting txbuf into chunks of a specified size.
-Sends each command in txbuf to the slave and receives a response in `rxbuf`.
+Transfers a series of commands stored in a Buffer `txbuf` by splitting `txbuf` into chunks of a specified size.
+Sends each command in `txbuf` to the slave and receives a response in `rxbuf`.
 Options is an object specifying any of the following:

 * **chunkSize** (optional) &mdash; An optional value specifying the interval size.
-Defaults to txbuf.length.
+Defaults to `txbuf.length`.
-* **repeat** (optional) &mdash; An optional value specifying how many times the txbuf will be transmitted.
+* **repeat** (optional) &mdash; An optional value specifying how many times the `txbuf` will be transmitted.
 Used for transmitting the same buffer multiple times.
 Defaults to 1.

 &#x20;<a href="#api-spi-receive-len-callback-err-rxbuf" name="api-spi-receive-len-callback-err-rxbuf">#</a> spi<b>.receive</b> ( len, callback(err, rxbuf) )
 Reads `len` bytes from a slave.
 Returns a buffer.